maidsafe/rfcs/proposed/0000-Petname-System.md

 Inherently in the Petname System has what I like to call the "Paper Napkin Problem".
 This also is referred to as the "Moving Bus Problem".
 I do, however, differentiate the two, as there are two different aspects to this behavior generated by the Petname System.

 While this is a distinct drawback, it is one that I do not believe will have much of an impact in the adaptation or proliferation of the SAFE Network.
 Sharing Referrals to online locations have become increasingly digital.
 The Petname System encourages by design the ability to share very specific, globally unique Keys to another digitally.
-These Referrals will become the *de facto* method of referencing specific bits of information on the SAFE Network.
+These Referrals will become the *de facto* method of referencing specific bits of information on the SAFE Network. (see: Footnote [2])

 ## 2. Discovery

-Initially, the SAFE Network will be difficult to transverse with no referrals or Keys.
+Initially, the SAFE Network will be difficult to transverse with no Referrals or Keys.

-This problem that can be mitigated into any SAFE Browser with a similar functionality to Firefox's "Home" or "New Tab" pages, which provide introductory referrals.
+This problem that can be mitigated into any SAFE Browser with a similar functionality to Firefox's "Home" or "New Tab" pages, which provide introductory Referrals.
 These designs can act as a “yellowpages”-type service, or with similar functionality to the “Hidden Wiki” in TOR.
 Where the SAFE Network is designed to be decentralized, any of these Referral applications need not be.

 ## 3. Cost

 A user needs to pay for the Structured Data in their Address Book.

 To make any new denotation, they would add a distinct Petname to their Address Book.
 However, if there already exists a Structured Data object with free space, a new Petname can be appended to that at no cost.
 Also, if a user were to symlink to a Nickname to use as the Petname, there will also be no cost.
+Lastly, if a user delets a Petname, it *is* actually deleted, which makes space for alternative Petnames to be added to the user's Address Book.

 On the flip side, to register a Nickname, whether it be for a Persona or a Share, the user would pay to the network a fee to create a Structured Data chunk and store it in a publicly available Share that can be accessed by anyone.
+This would not require a payment to use.
 That data chunk would contain both the Nickname and the Key of that data.

 However, whenever changing a Nickname entry, a cost is incurred to create an Archive entry for the previous version.
 This cost both discourages the changing of Nicknames to ensure a sense of continuity of the network, as well as to facilitate static Petname \<-\> Nickname symlinking.